Lucaslllll/TaskAux/README.md

 - http://127.0.0.1:18080/task/"some_integer_id" ===> FOR DELETE, PUT AND RETRIEVE(GET) METHOD
 - http://127.0.0.1:18080/category ===> FOR GET AND POST METHOD's
 - http://127.0.0.1:18080/category/"some_integer_id" ===> FOR DELETE, PUT AND RETRIEVE(GET) METHOD

+# commands

+- 'createtables' to init the tables
+- 'sqlmanipulation' to manipulate sql in db